 21ten's Summer Residency Program

-21ten is very excited to be entering our second year of the Summer Residency Program in 2025!
+21ten is very excited to have completed our second year of the Summer Residency Program in 2025!

 The mission of the 21ten Summer Residency is to invite theatrical artists to create & produce, whether that be a new play, a devised piece, or already existing domain, that you hope to bring to life.